They neglected testing and demanded fluidity. Here is a few examples of defective applications and the dangers they faced.QA

-It seems that software testing is the foundation of any firm that seriously approaches its’ business.
+It seems that quality assurance is the foundation of any firm that seriously approaches its’ business.
 Unfortunately, there are still situations where project partners skip the testing stage.
-The consequences of their decision becomes clear mostly after their software makes its’ public debut, and we promise those are not pleasant moments.
+The consequences of such decision are always tragic!

 One of the bloodiest victims to emerge from a lack of testing in the gaming world is “Assassin’s Creed Unity”.
 The Assassin’s Creed series is a pearl among items published by Ubisoft – a legendary company in the industry.